Maggelino/webapp-joker/joker/readme.md

 ## Get Started

-Clone this repository, where `app` is the name of your app.
+Clone this repository, where `joker` is the name of your app.
+Or download Zip.

 ```bash
 git clone https://github.com/Maggelino/webapp-joker.git joker